- ConservationOur work in conservation science:

 Naturalist Programs.
 Hiking.
 Boating.
 Nature Exhibits.

-During the summer months, the Nature Center offers programs and guided tours for all ages.
-See our programs page for more details.
-At the Paradise Point Nature Center there are several exhibits about the regional natural history; live animals; and canoe, kayak, and stand-up paddle board rentals.
+During the summer months, the nature center offers programs and guided tours for all ages.
+See our events calendar for more details.
+At the Paradise Point Nature Center there are several exhibits about the regional natural history; and canoe, kayak, and stand-up paddle board rentals.
 Plus, with sanctuary trails open all year, there is always something to do.
-Binoculars are available to borrow while at Paradise Point.
+Binoculars are available to borrow while at Paradise Point during center hours.

 The Paradise Point, Hebron Marsh, and Bear Mountain Sanctuary trails are open year-round to bird watchers and hikers, Nordic skiers and snowshoers.
 Paradise Point and Hebron Marsh extend to the water’s edge, allowing visitors to experience more of Newfound Lake’s habitat, while Bear Mountain’s hillside habitat exemplifies the beauty of New Hampshire’s woodlands.